-For some, spring racing is Christmas come early – a chance to get the guys together, suit up, and give the beer a good nudge, all prior to lunchtime.
-It’s the only time of the year where you can get completely rinsed and look like someone your grandmother might respect in the process.
+Spring racing is Christmas come early – a chance to get the lads together, suit up, and give the beer a good nudge, all prior to lunchtime.
+We take a closer look at what you should be wearing this Spring Racing Carnival.

 Acing the racing season is about more than just picking a winner and ensuring you don’t fall face-first into the grass before you’ve won your money back.

 If there is only one non-negotiable for racing season, it’s finding the right kit.
 And while separates – a blazer and trousers – are quickly becoming the go-to, there’s still a place for the classic two-piece.
 Particularly for some of the bigger race meets, a suit in pale grey or blue is a great way to straddle the line between formal tailoring and the frivolity of Spring Racing.

 As with your work suits, synthetic materials are for suckers.
 Stick to natural fibres and a slim fit.
 Many brands are now experimenting with new takes on tradition when it comes to tailoring and it’s worth experimenting with what works for you.
 The cardinal rule is to keep it trim – not tight.
 After all, it’s a suit, not compression wear.

 Despite what we just said, it’s no longer expressly mandatory to suit up at the races.
 Separates can be worn on some of the more casual racing days and they’re particularly handy if you don’t want to spend a matzah on a completely new suit every time you head to the track.
 However, if you’re embracing separates there are some rules to follow.

 Classic silhouettes designed in seasonal colours and patterns, these pieces ensure a polished and timeless look.